GCSEEnglish

 Exam Questions

-Describe and explain how the poet uses imagery in the poem.
+Describe and explain the use of imagery in a chosen poem.
 [6 marks]

 6 marks